Learning from and improving the resilience of Arctic communities

 (iv) involvement of school children and the private sector (e.g. tourist operators, and staff of mining and hydrocarbon companies) in community-based observing;

-(v) institutional and financial sustainability.
+(v) institutional and financial sustainability of community-based observing.

 Cruise expedition monitoring workshop Svalbard and Greenland - March 2019

 Interested in community-based monitoring for policy-making?
 Want to learn more?
 Click here.